I almost ate a 450-calorie apple fritter today.

 Instead of sweeteners with sugar-impact, I used some brown swerve, made with 0-sugar erythritol and a fresh apple.

 2) CONTAINS POWDERED GREENS!
 Yep, you read that correctly.
 These tasty, donut-replacing protein balls are not only super low in sugar, they also contain powdered super greens.
 Considering that only 14 percent of adults get adequate amounts of veggies and greens in their diet, we could all benefit from some super greens.

 I used our super greens powder that can be mixed into smoothies or plain water and gives you an incredibly healthy dose of vegetables in one scoop.
 I like to add a scoop to my morning protein shake for a boost of energy and am so thrilled to start incorporating it into more recipes like this!
 Bonus nutrition!

 Vegetables, especially the super greens, contain many essential nutrients and vitamins to support and maximize your body.
 They contain high amounts of fiber which helps with your metabolism and your weight loss as well as immunity-boosting antioxidants.
 Trulean’s Mint Apple Powdered Greens has a unique blend of superfoods to help alkalize and rebalance your toxins too.
-It has been sold out but was just restocked!

 I hope you use this awesome recipe to save yourself the next time you encounter a tempting, fattening donut.
 Enjoy!

 |Amount Per Serving|

 |% Daily Value*|